Zoe Leonard, Chapter 17 from Analogue, chromogenic colour prints (1998–2009)

 Over the years, I have lived with many people, from family to close friends to relative strangers.
 I recall how I would sometimes get a sinking feeling at the sound of a key in the lock, of someone bringing into the space a mood that might be too elevated, or angry or morose.
 I tend to take other people’s behavior too personally and soak up their energy like a sponge.
 So it can be difficult for me to be around people for long stretches, especially when I haven’t chosen to be, as in the case of work colleagues.
 It takes effort, and it can be draining.
 I prefer to be able to control when I am going to spend time with someone, to be prepared mentally.

-I think this is all quite standard introvert behaviour.
-Still, I know there is an element of selfishness involved, in not wanting to compromise or give up my time.
+I think these are all standard introvert qualities.
+Still, I sometimes wonder if there is an element of selfishness involved, in not wanting to compromise or give up my time.
 I am not a misanthrope, but like most people, I am full of contradiction.
 While I often experience strong feelings of compassion for near strangers, I sometimes find myself distancing from people I know well.
 I know it’s not fair, but it’s not hard to analyse – with strangers there is less risk of getting hurt.
 Less responsibility, too.
 When I first read the passage below, I identified with Olivia Laing’s description of Andy Warhol and how he fluctuated between over- and under-involvement with others, though I hope I am slowly finding a balance.

 It’s about wanting and not wanting; about needing people to pour themselves out into you and then needing them to stop, to restore the boundaries of the self, to maintain separation and control.
 It’s about having a personality that both longs for and fears being subsumed into another ego; being swamped or flooded, ingesting or being infected by the mess and drama of someone else’s life, as if their words were literally agents of transmission.